 Free shipping is an effective but sometimes costly sales tool.
 Is it possible for companies to offer free shipping and still make money?

-Free shipping sounds great, but unfortunately it doesn’t come free for you.
-The rising costs of shipping means you can easily lose a lot of money.
-The challenge is how to offer free shipping in a way that is attractive without cutting your profitability.
-Retailers use five tried and tested shipping strategies to strike this balance:
+Free shipping sounds great, but unfortunately, it isn’t free for you.
+Rising shipping costs mean you can quickly lose a lot of money.
+The challenge is how to offer free shipping in an attractive way that doesn’t harm your profitability.

-- Free, but slower ground shipping
+- Free but slow ground shipping

 - Free shipping with minimum order amount

 - Raised prices that include free shipping

 - Fast and free shipping when product values ensure margin protection

 While these strategies can be profitable, there is no one-size-fits-all approach.
 You will need to consider your costs, products, and customers.
 To help you evaluate these factors and select the best free shipping strategy, we’ve taken another look at our survey of 1,000 shoppers and put together 22 actionable tips.

 Free shipping is great for customers, but it can be effective for businesses as well.
 You enjoy the benefits of increased sales, higher conversion, and better competitiveness while still achieving your bottom line.
 Those are big promises, but they’re backed by what customers say to eCommerce shops just like yours.

 Shipping costs are a threat to you and the sale.
 The reason you want to strike a balance is that more than half of shoppers say they’ve abandoned a car due to shipping costs — other surveys have put this higher than 70%.
 On the other hand, making an offer for free and/or fast shipping has caused roughly the same number of people to increase their order value.
 And 39% have changed eCommerce store purchase decisions because of shipping offers.